Last Updated on: September 27, 2023

 They would work, wait for their salary, spend like crazy, and wait anxiously for the next payday when they can finally repeat it all over again – an endless cycle of wages and expenses.

-Yes, you deserve a reward, but…
+Yes, You Deserve a Reward, but…

-You don’t have to be one of those who act like royalties for a weekend then struggles to survive until the next payday.
+You don’t have to be one of those who act like royalties for a weekend and then struggle to survive until the next payday.

-How I look at paydays.
+How I Look at Paydays.